vcflib/vcflib/doc/vcfleftalign.md

 ```

+options:
+    -r, --reference FILE  Use this reference as a basis for realignment.
+    -w, --window N        Use a window of this many bp when left aligning (150).

 Left-aligns variants in the specified input file or stdin.
 Window size is determined
 dynamically according to the entropy of the regions flanking the indel.
 These must have